FrancesCoronel/personal-website-v3/site/content/adventures/2015-07-11-fullstack-academy-week-5.md

 > There's this girl named [Joanna](//github.com/joanaz/) in my cohort who's attending [Cornell Tech](//tech.cornell.edu/) for her Master's right now (I had no idea) and since I'm actually considering CT as a place for my Master's, I found it lovely I could meet someone from there.
 She gave the place quite the **rave** review.
 >
-> Eh, I still don't know - I'm not terribly fond of NYC, but that upcoming campus sure looks nice…
+> Eh, I still don't know - I'm not terribly fond of NYC, but that upcoming campus sure looks nice...

 ![Cornell Tech New
 Campus](//tech.cornell.edu/uploads/galleries/_full/campus-view-from-manhattan-aerial.jpg)